dogsheep/twitter-to-sqlite/README.md

         --sql="select distinct followed_id from following" \
         --ids

+## Importing data from your Twitter archive

+You can request an archive of your Twitter data by [following these instructions](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive).

+Twitter will send you a link to download a `.zip` file.
+You can import the contents of that file into a set of tables (each beginning with the `archive-` prefix) using the `import` command:

+    $ twitter-to-sqlite import archive.db ~/Downloads/twitter-2019-06-25-b31f2.zip

+This command does not populate any of the regular tables, since Twitter's export data does not exactly match the schema returned by the Twitter API.

+You may want to use other commands to populate tables based on data from the archive.
+For example, to retrieve full API versions of each of the tweets you have favourited in your archive, you could run the following:

+    $ twitter-to-sqlite statuses-lookup archive.db \
+        --sql='select tweetId from [archive-like]' \
+        --skip-existing

 ## Design notes

 * Tweet IDs are stored as integers, to afford sorting by ID in a sensible way